HomeTips & IdeasDecorating Ideas and How To'sHow to Create a Simple Decorative Vignette

 Examples of finishing pieces (assuming they haven’t been used yet):

-• Horizontal books underneath the anchor or secondary item (this is one of my fave finishing piece ideas)
+• horizontal books underneath the anchor or secondary item (this is one of my favorite finishing piece ideas)

-• A smaller version of a secondary piece (ie: a candle holder that’s smaller than the other)
+• smaller version of a secondary piece (i.e., a candle holder that’s smaller than the other)

-This piece generally goes to the front and often in between the anchor and the secondary piece.
+This piece generally goes to the front, often between the anchor and the secondary piece.

 Let’s look at this dining table next…